slsa-framework/slsa/docs/get-started.md

 ### GitHub Actions

 If you are building on GitHub Actions, adopt the [Language-agnostic GitHub provenance generator / builder](https://github.com/slsa-framework/slsa-github-generator) to make your build qualify for SLSA 3.
-Use the [Generic SLSA Verifier](https://github.com/slsa-framework/slsa-verifier) for provenance verification.
+Consumers can use the [Generic SLSA Verifier](https://github.com/slsa-framework/slsa-verifier) for provenance verification.